-Some properties in the Runtime platform are 64-bit integer types.
+Some properties in the ArcGIS Maps SDK are 64-bit integer types.
 The QML language does not have a 64-bit integer type, but we provide ways to work with these properties in the QML API.
 There are trade-offs with the properties so it's important to understand the options.

 The QML API provides the properties as strings.
 To focus on one property in particular, let's look at

 FeatureTable.numberOfFeatures.
 In the C++ API, this is a

 qint64 value while in the QML API it's a

 int type.
 This pattern is used consistently in the QML API.